tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   * What is data persistence?
 Why is it important?

-    **Answer:** Data persistence is the concept of storing or "persisting" data in a reliable location such as a database.
+    **Answer:** Data persistence is the concept of storing, or "persisting," data in a reliable location such as a database.
 It is often important for failure prevention/disaster recovery in the event that an application fails, meaning that an application can pick up where it last failed due to the most recent "save" point.
 In today's trading framework, it also allows us to offload some of the memory requirements to the database.

-  * What is the streamz library?
+  * What is the Streamz library?
 What benefit did it provide to our algorithmic trading application?

-    **Answer:** The streamz library combined with hvplot allows streaming data visualizations for the dashboard, thereby mitigating the need to re-build the dashboard each time.
+    **Answer:** The Streamz library, combined with hvplot, allows streaming data visualizations for the dashboard, thereby mitigating the need to rebuild the dashboard each time.

 * Ask if any volunteers would like to add anything that has not been previously stated.

-Then, get students reflecting on what they've learned so far:
+Then, get students to reflect on what they've learned so far:

 * Ask students how might they apply what they've learned so far in Unit 15.
 Will they go on to manage their investments through automation?

-* Ask students how they now feel regarding algorithmic trading (comfortable or uncomfortable?).
+* Ask students how they now feel about algorithmic trading (comfortable or uncomfortable?).

-* Ask students to identify two potential things they'd like to practice more from today's lesson that they might have struggled with conceptually.
+* Ask students to identify two things today that they struggled with conceptually that they'd like to practice more.

 Finish the recap with a few statements of encouragement:

-* Tell students they should give themselves another round of applause.
-Students now have the tools necessary to engage in live algorithmic trading!
+* Tell students to give themselves a round of applause–they now have the tools necessary to engage in live algorithmic trading!

 * Remind students that should they choose, they can continue to build out their trading applications to make them even more robust and scalable.
-In particular, this will be especially impressive to potential employers as not many individuals have an algorithmic trading application under their belts!
+This will be particularly impressive to potential employers, as not many individuals have an algorithmic trading application under their belts!

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.